f-ojo/fayoojo/content/authors/admin/_index.md

 - Visitors
 ---

-Fayo Ojo is a computer science undergraduate at the University of Maryland, Baltimore County.
-She has done independent and collaborative research projects in human-centered computing, software engineering, and will be working on robotics in Fall 2019.
+Fayo Ojo is a computer science undergraduate at the University of Maryland, Baltimore County (UMBC).
+She has done independent and collaborative research projects in human-centered computing and software engineering.
+She has interned in the Embedded Processing and Information Technology groups at Texas Instruments.

 When she is not in class or conducting research, she is a vocalist in the Baltimore area with a passion for tech and engineering education outreach.
-She is the current president of Computer Science Education Club at UMBC.
+She is a Grand Challenges Scholar the current president of Computer Science Education Club at UMBC.